DannyGsGit/SciOps_Beanstalker/Docs/Elastic_Beanstalk_SciKitLearn.md

 # AWS Elastic Beanstalk - SciPy - SciKit - Flask Setup
 Elastic Beanstalk (EB) relies on Amazon Linux AMIs (by default) to deploy our application.
-This AMI has trouble installing Python's scientific packages smoothly.
+This AMI requires a few configuration tweaks to install SciPy and SciKit.
 These instructions ensure applications with SciPy and SciKit-Learn libraries startup properly on EB.

 Topics:
 * Need a small instance, not micro